gooddata/gooddata-ui-sdk/docs/content/en/latest/references/dashboard_component/dashboard_plugins_api.md

 ### Use custom widgets

 With custom widgets, you can enrich dashboards with arbitrary content.
-For example, your dashboard can use a built-in insight and widget renderers and then use the custom widgets to add extra content such as images, additional text, or forms.
+For example, your dashboard can use a built-in visualization and widget renderers and then use the custom widgets to add extra content such as images, additional text, or forms.

 Your must first register a custom widget type, which is declaration of the custom widget type.
 The declaration links the custom widget type name and the React component to use for rendering.